 Inside, visitors can admire the beautiful stained glass windows and intricate woodwork, each piece telling a story of devotion and skill.

-Next to the cathedral is St. Mary’s Square, a peaceful place ideal for a relaxed walk or some quiet reflection.
+Across the cathedral, on California Street, is St. Mary’s Square, a peaceful place ideal for a relaxed walk or some quiet reflection.

-You’ll come across a statue of Sun Yat-sen, an important figure in both Chinese and Chinese-American history, along with a memorial for fallen Chinese-American soldiers.
+You’ll come across a statue of Sun Yat-sen, an important figure in both Chinese and Chinese-American history, along with memorials for fallen Chinese-American soldiers and Comfort Women.

 Must-See: Sin Chong Building